rockNhu/phagesnake/readme.md

 1. The assembly only had 1 contig was the best.
 In example data, `vB_VpP_AC2.fasta` had a complete genome.
 The genome of this single contig was recommended.

 2. Sometimes, the phage genome assembly had multiple genomes.
 Each contig of assembly should be considered a separate genome.
-In example data, `CA8_BA3.fasta` had multiple genomes.
 In the default PhageSnake workflow, it would be divided into contigs and analyzed one by one.
 If any length of contig was lower than 5000 bp, it would be skipped.

 ## Result